No-no77/nono-weiss/_scrapbook/Danganronpa Themed TTRPG Game.md

 Lets suppose that the game has initially started with 16 character.
 The base point pool for character creation is 65.
 When a character dies, their 65 points are distributed to the survivors.

-16|0 deaths   |0
+N of Character Alive|N of deaths   | N of Points Distributed 16|0 deaths   |0
 15|1 deaths   |4
 14|2 deaths   |4